 Like something straight out of a Marry Shelley novel ― burdened with its violent past, the Psychiatric Department, accompanied by a creepy bell tower, became home for troubled souls who were reportedly molested by the staff.

-Allegedly, the sadistic physician freely proceeded with doing all sorts of terrible experiments, without much care for sanitary measures or anaesthetics, in the asylum’s bell tower.
+Allegedly, the sadistic physician freely proceeded with doing all sorts of terrible experiments, without much care for sanitary measures or anesthetics, in the asylum’s bell tower.

 It was there where he would finally meet his end, although under undisclosed circumstances.
 One version of the story claims that the good doctor was driven mad by his actions and decided to commit suicide.